 " The game has slowed down for them," Muschamp said.
 “Both guys are competing at a high level, both have done outstanding things throughout spring.
 I'm very pleased with their progress as much as anything, just managing our football team and taking a command of the offense.”
 He added that due to “not much separation” between the two, the competition will likely remain open when fall camp starts in August".

 Asked if an outstanding spring game from one of the two could prompt him to name a starter, Muschamp doesn’t see that happening.
 “In the long run of winning the job, it certainly does [matter],’’ Muschamp said.
 “But it’s not going to be D-day.
 Right now it’s too close to call as far as the competition is concerned to take one day over the others.
 “Would it be important?
 Certainly.”
 Third-stringer Tyler Murphy continues to work behind Brissett and Driskel, and when fall camp starts, incoming freshman Skyler Mornhinweg will provide depth at the position.

-Posted by Megan Arnold at 9:30 AM
+Posted by Mike Arnold at 9:30 AM

 Ode wants to give a big shout out to Coach Donovan and the Florida Men's Basketball team.
 Although we were disappointed when they lost to Louisville in the final eight, we are proud to have made the final eight in the first place.

 Coach Billy Donovan fought emotions when asked to assess his team’s season;“Because of them being great kids, it was great to see them mature and grow because you don’t get to this point in time unless you have some substance,” Donovan said.
 “This is life.
 When you pour your heart and soul into something and don’t get the results you want, you find out how important it is and you find out reasons why you do things, and can you come back with the same level of passion and enthusiasm and excitement to get better.”

 The hurt from this loss will subside in time, leaving a promising group of UF underclassmen, assuming the roster returns intact.